wundergraph/wundergraph/docs/release-management/README.md

 2. Commit and merge the changes.
 The workflow `changesets` is triggered and creates a PR `ci: release` with the changes.
 3. Approve the PR and merge to `main`.
 The changes are detected by the `changesets` workflow and deployed to the NPM registry.
 It also creates a Github Release for each npm package.

+### Wunderctl wrapper

-> **Note**: The NPM package `wunderctl` is a wrapper for the wunderctl binary.
-We use a different deployment workflow to make the deployment of both applications atomic.
-Don't publish the `@wundergraph/wunderctl` package manually.
+The NPM package `@wundergraph/wunderctl` is a wrapper for the wunderctl binary.
+We release it with the wunderctl Go binary to make the deployment of both applications atomic. **Don't publish** this package manually.
+The package is released as soon as the wunderctl binary is published.

-### Wunderctl & Wrapper
+### Wunderctl & SDK

 We use [GoReleaser](https://goreleaser.com/) to release the wunderctl application and [release-it](https://github.com/release-it/release-it) only for tagging.
+The [`@wundergraph/sdk`](https://github.com/wundergraph/wundergraph/tree/main/packages/sdk) package is required for all WunderGraph applications.
+After installing this package, it will download the compatible `wunderctl` version.
+This relationship makes it necessary to release the wunderctl binary first before upgrading the [`@wundergraph/wunderctl`](https://github.com/wundergraph/wundergraph/tree/main/packages/wunderctl) package.

 If you want to publish a new version of Wunderctl, you can do so by following:

 1. Create a tag with `pnpm engine:release` and follow the instructions (all yes).
 2. [GoReleaser](https://goreleaser.com/) workflows are triggered and creates a Github Release with the changes.
-3. The `wunderctl-release` workflow is triggered and publish the `wunderctl` package to npm.
+3. Did you introduce a breaking-change between wunderctl and SDK?
+Follow [NPM packages](https://github.com/wundergraph/wundergraph/tree/main/docs/release-management#npm-packages) to publish the [`@wundergraph/sdk`](https://github.com/wundergraph/wundergraph/tree/main/packages/sdk) package.

 ## Next Releases